guide

 Sources Used

-For How to Do Acupressure: Gentle Pressure, Stop Signs, and Read-Only Moments, these notes are tied to this page asset: A method guide that turns acupressure into a cautious reading habit instead of a stronger-pressure routine.
+For How to Do Acupressure: Self-Applied Pressure, Release, and Stop Signs, these notes are tied to this page asset: A self-check sequence for self-applied acupressure: choose one point, check stop signs, touch lightly, release fully, reassess, and stop when the situation is not low-risk.
 They show which references support names, location terms, safety boundaries, cultural context, visual attribution, or content-check wording.
 They do not assess your symptoms, medication, pregnancy status, skin, or personal health situation for this page.